ekinbulut/HomeLibrary/README.md

 ## Configure workspace

 After pulling the project, you need to open PM from Visual Studio and type Update-Database command.
 Database will be created initially.
-You want to add users and roles to your database so that you need to write your own code on HomeLibrary/Tiers/Data/Library.Data/Migrations/Configuration.cs to insert records.
+If you want to add users and roles to your database so that you need to write your own code on HomeLibrary/Tiers/Data/Library.Data/Migrations/Configuration.cs to insert records.

 ## Installation with .msi